aaronbloomfield/pdr/uva/online.md

 - Questions about the exam(s), specifically regarding reviewing material for it, will either be during TA office hours or during an exam review session (details on the latter to follow once the exam details are known).
 - Questions related to how this semester is all going to work out should be directed towards a [crystal ball](https://www.crystalballfree.com/) or a [tarot deck](https://www.free-tarot-reading.net/free).
 If you are joining the Zoom meetings, you can click on the "Online Meetings" tool in the Collab workspace.

 **Private contact info:** This repo is public, and I don't want any online troll joining the Slack workspace or the Zoom meetings.
-You can find the information for joining those on the [Collab main page](https://collab.its.virginia.edu/portal/site/c7acc486-f2bd-418a-ad92-c91ae5e03503/page/077f787c-07f6-47b5-818d-13beb2387ec4) (Collab login required).
+You can find the information for joining those on the [Collab main page](https://collab.its.virginia.edu/portal/site/c7acc486-f2bd-418a-ad92-c91ae5e03503/page/077f787c-07f6-47b5-818d-13beb2387ec4) on the right hand side (Collab login required).
 Note that you can download the Zoom client for your computer [here](https://zoom.us/support/download).

 **Lectures, redux:** The lecture recordings for the remaining part of the semester will have to be from last semester.
 The only difference you will notice is that I will occasionally answer a question asked by a student (I'm always careful to either repeat the question for the recording or answer it in such a way that one can tell what the question was).
 There are a number of reasons for using last semester's recordings: